bcross/packer-k3OS/README.md

 Currently supported platforms
 * Windows 10 Hyper-V

+Generate your ssh keys.
+It is recommended to store these in $env:USERPROFILE\.ssh.
+Just run ssh-keygen in command line/PowerShell.

 Running RunMe.ps1 will run Bootstrap.ps1, then Build.ps1, then Deploy.ps1.
 Run Clean.ps1 to clean up all VMs and start over.

 You will be asked to allow Packer through the firewall.
 You only need to allow it to Public networks.